lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 ```
 ## The results of the simulation of the `lpc-periph` module in Icarus Verilog

-First, we will look at the simulation of the `lpc_periph` module for I/O cycles:
+First, we will look at the simulation of the `lpc_periph` module for TPM cycles:

 ![LPC I/O cycles](images/Icarusverilog_SIM_01.png)

 As you can see in the screenshot from Icarus Verilog (simulation) - the value of
-signal `memory_cycle_sig` is Low, meaning the I/O cycle.
+signal `memory_cycle_sig` is Low, meaning the TPM cycle.
 At the point marked
 with a vertical (pink) line, the output bus signal `TDATABOu [31:0]` is changed
 to the values sent by the LPC Host and the pulse (high state) of the `READYNET`
 signal is generated (which means that there are new data on output bus).
 Also signal
 `periph_en`(High) is generated.
 The states of the FSM machines for LPC Host
 and LPC Peripheral are also important - you can see that here the FSM machine
 states from peripheral mimics these from host.
-It means that, complete I/O
+It means that, complete TPM
 cycles are performed by LPC Peripheral.

 In the second screenshot we can see what the signals for the Memory cycle look